-WEBSITE WEBSIT regard, specific attention is invited to the chapter titled "Issue Procedure" beginning on page 285 of this Prospectus.
-A copy of Prospectus has been delivered for registration to the Registrar as required under Section 32 and 26 of the Companies Act, 2013
+In terms of SEBI Circular No. CIR/CFD/POLICYCELL/11/2015, all potential investors shall participate in the Issue only through an Application Supported by Blocked Amount ("ASBA") process providing details about the bank account which will be blocked by the Self Certified Syndicate Banks ("SCSBs") for the same.
+For details in this regard, specific attention is invited to the chapter titled "Issue Procedure" beginning on page 283 of this Draft Red Herring Prospectus.
+A copy of Red Herring Prospectus and Prospectus will be delivered for registration to the Registrar as required under Section 32 and 26 of the Companies Act, 2013.

 In terms of Rule 19(2)(b)(i) of the Securities Contracts (Regulation) Rules, 1957, as amended (the "SCRR") the Issue is being made for at least 25% of the post-Issue paid-up Equity Share capital of our Company.
-The Issue is being made through the Book Building Process, in accordance with chapter XB of the Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009, as amended the ("SEBI ICDR Regulations") wherein 16.46% of the Issue was available for allocation on a proportionate basis to Qualified Institutional Buyers ("QIBs")(the "QIB Category"), 5.00% of the QIB Category shall be available for allocation on a proportionate basis to Mutual Funds only and the remainder shall be available for allocation on a proportionate basis to QIBs including Mutual Funds, subject to valid Bids being received from them at or above the Issue Price.
-Further, 41.77% of the Issue was available for allocation on a proportionate basis to Non-Institutional Investors and 41.77% of the Issue was available for allocation to Retail Individual Investors, in accordance with the SEBI ICDR Regulations, subject to valid Bids being received at or above the Issue Price.
-All investors shall participate in this Issue mandatorily through the Applications Supported by Blocked Amount ("ASBA") process by providing details of their respective bank accounts which will be blocked by SCSBs.
-For further details please refer the section titled 'Issue Information' beginning on page 274 of this Prospectus
+The Issue is being made in accordance with Chapter XB of the Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009, as amended from time to time ("SEBI (ICDR) Regulations"), wherein [•]% of the Net Issue shall be available for allocation on a proportionate basis to QIBs, provided that our Company, in consultation with the BRLM may allocate upto 60% of the QIB Portion to Anchor Investors on a discretionary basis.
+One-third of the Anchor Investor Portion shall be reserved for domestic Mutual Funds, subject to valid Bids being received from domestic Mutual Funds at or above the Anchor Investor Allocation Price.
+In the event of under-subscription in the Anchor Investor Portion, the remaining Equity Shares shall be added to the QIB Portion.
+5% of the QIB Portion (excluding the Anchor Investor Anchor Investor Anceaton Price.
+In the event of under-subscription in the Anchor Investor Portion), shall be available for allocation on a proportionate basis to Mutual Funds, only, and the remainder of the QIB Portion (excluding Anchor Investor Portion) shall be available for allocation on a proportionate basis to all QIB Bidders, including Mutual Funds, subject to valid Bids being received at or above the Issue Price.
+Further, not less than 15% of the Net Issue will be available for allocation on a proportionate basis to Non-Institutional Investors and not less than 35% of the Net Issue will be available for allocation to Retail Individual Investors, in accordance with the SEBI ICDR Regulations, subject to valid Bids being received at or above the Issue Price.
+All investors (except Anchor Investors) shall participate in this Issue mandatorily through the Applications Supported by Blocked Amount ("ASBA") process by providing details of their respective bank accounts which will be blocked by SCSBs.
+For further details please refer the section titled 'issue information' beginning on page 271 of this Draft Red Herring Prospectus.

-THE ISSUE IS BEING MADE IN ACCORDANCE WITH CHAPTER XB OF THE SECURITIES AND EXCHANGE BOARD OF INDIA (ISSUE OF CAPITAL AND DISCLOSURE REQUIREMENTS) REGULATIONS, 2009, AS AMENDED FROM TIME TO TIME (- SEBI (ICDR) REGULATIONS) READ WITH RULE 19(2)(b)(i) OF SECURITIES CONTRACT (REGULATION) ACT, 1957 (- SCRR -).FOR FURTHER DETAILS PLEASE REFER THE SECTION TITLED "ISSUE INFORMATION" BEGINNING ON PAGE 274 OF THIS PROSPECTUS
+THE ISSUE IS BEING MADE IN ACCORDANCE WITH CHAPTER XB OF THE SECURITIES AND EXCHANGE BOARD OF INDIA (ISSUE OF CAPITAL AND DISCLOSURE REQUIREMENTS) REGULATIONS, 2009, AS AMENDED FROM TIME TO TIME (□SEBI (ICDR) REGULATIONS) READ WITH RULE 19(2)(b)(i) OF SECURITIES CONTRACT (REGULATION) ACT, 1957 (□SCRR□).FOR FURTHER DETAILS PLEASE REFER THE SECTION TITLED "ISSUE INFORMATION" BEGINNING ON PAGE 271 OF THIS DRAFT RED HERRING PROSPECTUS